Introduction to RDO

 There are several ways to log on to a MAPI session in RDO:

-• RDOSession.LogonPstStore method, which takes the PST file name and creates a temporary MAPI profile (immediately deleted) with the specified PST store as the only service in the profile.
+• use RDOSession.LogonPstStore for PST-only work.
+It creates a temporary MAPI profile with the specified PST store as the only service.

 Once you are logged on to a MAPI session, you can start accessing various MAPI objects exposed by RDO.
 The example below logs to the default MAPI session and prints out the subject of all messages in the Inbox folder: